pickup is free & delivery is always bike-powered

 So, to help provide a solution to the rather inconvenient conundrum I've presented, I've put together a gift guide in the literal sense of the term - some general themes and categories to help guide you or inspire you in your quest for the perfect gift.

 *Bonus tip* How you wrap your gift is also important!
 Nearly all gift wrapping paper as we know it is not recyclable.
 Tape and ribbon definitely aren't.
 At Ware, we use recyclable (and recycled) butcher paper or kraft boxes and ribbon that is made from old silk saris.
 In the store, we top our holiday gifts with a dried orange slice ornament because it's festive and readily biodegradable.
-However, you can avoid even this amount of relatively responsible waste and wrap your gift in a bandana or scarf - this is called furoshiki, and the internet has tons of great tutorials for getting creative with it.
-Like this one...
+However, you can avoid even this amount of relatively responsible waste and wrap your gift in a reusable textile called furoshiki (see them in the pic above).
+It's like giving two gifts at once!

 If you don't know a person well enough to make the kinds of decisions needed to give them a gift they will actually use, you should probably question why you feel compelled to give them anything at all.
 There are plenty of valid reasons to still be gifting folks you don't know well (distant family exchanges, etc.), but even then, ask around for information.
 One less useless gift is one less thing in the trash (or recycling of thrift store).